• Skip to primary navigation

 The dough should not be “sticky.”
 I have gotten comments that the dough is sticky.
 This should NOT be the case.
 It should easily be formed into two round discs.
 If the dough is sticky it could be that your eggs were larger than normal and added more moisture to the dough.
 I recommend adding more flour 1 TBS at a time until the dough is soft but not sticky.

-two overhead photos of a blue KitchenAid mixer with a glass bowl.
-The left shows the dry ingredients being added. the right photo shows the final Best Cut Out Sugar Cookie dough
+two overhead photos showing how to make sugar cookies - The left shows the dry ingredients being added. the right photo shows the final Cut Out Sugar Cookie dough

 Next, separate the dough into two equal portions and form them into flat, round discs.
 Wrap the dough tightly in plastic wrap and chill!